jankudev/adventofcode-2024/src/main/kotlin/day5/README.md

 Two ideas come to mind:
 - (selected) for each number recursively find all reachable nodes by recursion
-- create a representation of the graph and use Bellman-Ford algorithm to find the distance between all vertices,
+- create a representation of the graph and use Floyd-Warshall algorithm to find the distance between all vertices,

 The recursive search could be optimized by dynamic programming technique (caching and reusing results).